sunaku/tork/README.markdown

 directory.
 The configuration file is a normal Ruby script, inside which you can query and modify the `Tork::Config` object: an instance of OpenStruct.

+Note that Tork *does not* automatically reload changes in your configuration file.
+So you must restart Tork accordingly if your configuration changes.

 ------------------------------------------------------------------------------
 Configuration helpers
 ------------------------------------------------------------------------------